gvantsakiknadze/Calculator-Team16/README.md

 # Calculator-Team16
-This is Roman Calculator which takes inputs as Roman numerals, checks wether they are written correctly and returns calculated number also in Roman Numeral.
+This is Roman Calculator which takes inputs as Roman numerals, checks weather they are written correctly and returns calculated number also in Roman Numeral.